mingjia-he/mingjia-he.github.io/_projects/3_project.md

 ## What We Are Building

-We are developing an **interactive storytelling map** designed to:
+We are developing an **interactive storytelling map** designed to

 - Present the background and challenges of cooperative transport planning
 - Visualize different transportation network configurations
 - Show how cooperation impacts environmental sustainability, transport profitability, and social welfare.
 - Illustrate effects on both **transport operators** and **passengers** through narrative-driven, intuitive visualizations

 The final product will be a **user-friendly, web-based application** that combines data, design, and storytelling to support evidence-based decision-making.

 ## Keywords

 **Storytelling Map • Web-based Application • Graphic User Interface • Transport Network**

 **Contact**
 Dr. Chenyu Zuo
 Research and Teaching Associate, University of Augsburg
 Email: chenyu.zuo@uni-a.de

 Mingjia He
 Doctoral Student, ETH Zurich